The Most Important Factors Behind Starbucks Decline in 2007 and 2008

 Trying to win among the new players in the market, Schultz firmly closed non-core divisions that had turned into a kind of flea market.
 Also, he revised the menu, removing the notorious sandwich with egg, and returned to Mastrena espresso machines that allowed customers to observe the process of coffee making.
 Schultz organized machines per serving, making the aroma of coffee stronger.
 The results were impressive.
 Customers rushed to Starbucks, and the stock rose.
 Not only trusting customers but also cautious investors believed that the spirit of transparency and open environment reigned at Starbucks for a long time.
 Thus, Starbucks confidently solved two key challenges: financial stability and understanding its customers.

 To save Starbucks, Schultz had to implement several tough decisions.
 To optimize costs, the company closed 600 stores in 2008, and another 300 in 2009.
 Schultz aimed all the company’s efforts at overcoming the consequences of the crisis and improving service.
 In 2008, Starbucks launched an interesting project on the Internet, a site that focused on ideas for Starbucks, called ideastorm.com.
-Any person, whether he is an employee of the company or a client, can share his or her idea about improving a particular store, or the company in general.
+Any person, whether he is an employee of the company or a client, can share his or her ideas about improving a particular store, or the company in general.
 It was and still is, expected that each idea would be considered, and some might even be implemented.
 It should be noted that before the ideas reach the company, registered users can vote for each idea.

 The described transformation was crucial for Starbucks to survive in the context of a rapidly changing environment.
 Otherwise, the company could have lost its position in the U.S. market and turned into a typical coffee shop.
 Schultz used to say that if the barista was just repeating memorized actions without worrying about the taste of the beverage, it meant that Starbucks had lost the purpose for which it was created 40 years ago—inspiring people.
-The company’s mission is not to fill stomachs, but to fill souls.
+The company’s mission is not to fill stomachs but to fill souls.
 Here it is, the secret of Starbucks’ success.

 Speaking of the generalization of these ideas, it should be stressed that each country has its peculiarities that should be taken into account during the expansion.
 As an example, one might consider China’s coffee market.
 It was necessary to save the brand and satisfy the local community, as well.
 Therefore, the company supported the development of Arabica coffee in the Yunnan Province of China, for example.
 However, the Chinese needed the kind of place where they could meet with friends and family and have a great time.